-Melody music games, like Wait A Second, challenge students to hear the distance between two notes.
+Melody music games, like Wait A Second, challenge students’ listening skills so they learn to hear the distance between two notes.
 (Musicians measure distance in sounds.)

-When a musician recognizes the distance from a C to an E by ear, she can then apply that information to her instrument and repeat back the melody.
-Musicians with developed ears can actually hear the notes they see on a page, rather than simply reading the notes.
+When a musician recognizes the distance from a C to an E by ear, she can then translate that information to her instrument and use motor skills to repeat back the melody.
+Musicians with strong listening skills can actually hear the notes they see on a page, rather than simply reading the notes.

 In music pedagogy, educators call this an “ear before eye” approach.
 The Suzuki method is another well known ear before eye approach, though that one focuses on Classical music.